ONSdigital/ons-schema-definitions/rfcs/0001-generic-launch-receipting-pattern.md

 ## Background & Motivation

 Although eQ was used for Census and business surveys, which had a different launch and receipting requirements, they were handled by two separate versions of the application (v2 and v3).
 Both of these versions concerned themselves with the specific receipting information required for the different downstream services to identify and receipt a response.
 The current (single) target version of eQ supports the receipt of business survey responses by `case_id`.
 This first-class attribute will continue to be the primary key by which any given response is identified.
-However, social surveys require additional identifying data (e.g. questionnaire_id) to receipt the response at a lower level.
+However, social surveys require additional identifying data (e.g. qid) to receipt the response at a lower level.
 Social surveys (ad-hoc) can have multiple responses for any given `case_id`.
 Other survey types (e.g. Health) may also define additional identifying attributes required for receipting.
 The current launch token and receipting payload definitions are primarily business-specific, making it difficult to onboard new survey types with varying receipting requirements.

 ## Goals